Chiang Mai Flower Festival

 There were also marching bands who were playing a mix of local sounds and some tunes our Western group recognised and bopped along to.
 The bands all came from local schools and colleges giving a real community vibe to the place.

 Between these were groups of people walking and talking while wearing almost identical clothing.
-While it confused us who they were when we first saw them, Apple explained that they were from other areas around the Chiang Mai region and were representing their villages.
+While it confused us who they were when they first saw them, Apple explained that they were from other areas around the Chiang Mai region and were representing their villages.
 The city only has a population of around 130,000, but the region itself has a population of 1.7 million and so many, many groups passed through in pastel attire.

 After the parade finished a few hours later, we were allowed to explore Apple’s shop.
 The work was incredible.
 In the back, we got to see Apple’s husband at the table where he crafts the jewellery before having a look around the displays up front.
-Thanks to the helpful signs, we got to find out their birthstones and the perks of wearing them.
+Thanks to the helpful signs, we got to find out our birthstones and the perks of wearing them.
 Some members of the group made purchases and made profuse compliments about their buys.

 In the Old City is Chiang Mai Park.
 Some of us wanted to visit it during Fresher’s week but it had been closed because of Flower Festival preparations.
 While the place was packed because of this, myself and the five others with me were really excited to see what it was like after another visit to the blind school.